 -

-Relationships between the British Authorities and Loyalist paramilitary organisations.
 A supplement to ‘A State in Denial’, taking the story of collusion to the 1990s.
-An ebook by Margaret Urwin.
+By Margaret Urwin.
+[WebBook.]

 Margaret Urwin (née Kelly) has worked with Justice for the Forgotten, the organisation representing the families and survivors of the Dublin and Monaghan bombings, since 1993 and, for more than a decade, with the families of the victims of other cross-Border bombings.
 Justice for the Forgotten affiliated with the Pat Finucane Centre in December 2010.…